IBMStockTraderLite/stocktrader-openshift4/README.md

 It keeps track of each porfolio's total value and its loyalty level which affects the commission charged per transaction.
 It is a simpler version  of the [IBM Stock Trader sample](https://github.com/IBMStockTrader/stocktrader) with fewer microservices designed to run in more resource constrained environments.
 The HTTPS and JWT security  of the original app have been removed to make  the  deployment configuration simple.

-This version is designed to be used for educational purposes on a Red Hat OpneShift CLUSTER.
+This version is designed to be used for educational purposes on a Red Hat OpenShift cluster.
 Instructions for deploying the app etc will be included with the educational materials of courses that include this sample.

 ![Architectural Diagram](microservices-architecture.png)